primer/react/pages/components/docs/Box.md

 ## Component props

-Box does not get any additional props besides its system props mentioned above.
+Box does not get any additional props other than its system props mentioned above.

 export const meta = {displayName: 'Box'}